LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: specs

 ``specs``    type: ``None``    default: ``None``
-    atomic charge, nuclear charge, atomic mass and atomic charge squared for each charge stateminimum atomic charge of the stage, maximum atomic charge of the stage, nuclear charge, and atomic mass; this data should match that given in b2ah.dat
+    atomic charge, nuclear charge, atomic mass and atomic charge squared for each charge state, minimum atomic charge of the stage, maximum atomic charge of the stage, nuclear charge, and atomic mass; this data should match that given in b2ah.dat

 .. index:: naini